ExtremeAddons/hdri_maker_docs/docs/save_panel.rst

    - This section contains the options to delete categories and backgrounds from the User Library.

     ..
-Note:: The deletion of a category will also delete all the backgrounds contained in it.
+Warning:: The deletion of a category will also delete all the backgrounds contained in it.